 Developer Docs

-Connect a verified domain, create an API key, and send transactional email from your backend.
+Connect a sending domain, create an API key, and send transactional email from your backend.

 Start here